 The God Delusion by Richard Dawkins, Houghton Mifflin, Boston and New York, 2006, 406 pages

 Richard Dawkins is an inspired and inspiring exponent of Darwinism.
 His books on evolution are rigorous and entertaining, and the frequent leftist political jabs that crop up in them, though irritating, can be overlooked as they are irrelevant to his subject and will soon become outdated in any case.
-Sadly, in The God Delusion, Dawkins’ leftism is more that an irritant, it trivializes the debate.
+Sadly, in The God Delusion, Dawkins’ leftism is more than an irritant, it trivializes the debate.
 He states that the purpose of the book is to ‘raise consciousness” – the arrogant phrase of the feminists.
-With its unworthy aim and silly model the book amounts to little more than a replacement of God and religion by the politically correct desiderata of the leftist professoriat.
+With its unworthy aim and silly model the book amounts to little more than a replacement of God and religion by the politically correct desiderata of the leftist professoriate.

 This is far from Dawkins at his best.
 Not surprisingly, the most interesting points he makes are concerned with evolution.
 He contributes a Darwinian idea to the discussion of why religious belief is ubiquitous.
 Mankind’s impulse to religion may be explained, he suggests, in Darwinian terms as a by-product of a trait naturally selected for survival.
 Simply stated, faith (gullibility) is a by-product of the child’s unquestioning obedience to parental authority.
 “Natural selection builds child brains with a tendency to believe whatever their parents and tribal leaders tell them.
 Such trusting obedience is valuable for survival.”
 The by-product idea is also used by evolutionary psychologists to explain why mankind has a natural tendency to impute agency to natural phenomena (decision-making short cuts).
 Similarly, religious mania is a by-product of the “genetically useful tendency” to “fall in love”.
 Finally, he floats an interesting conjecture that consoling gods evolve from childish imaginary friends by a sort of psychological “paedomorphosis” (a retention into adulthood of childhood characteristics ).
 On this theory, “religions could have evolved originally by gradual postponement, over generations, of the moment in life when children gave up their [imaginary friends] – just as we slowed down, during evolution, the flattening of our foreheads and the protrusion of our jaws.’